-In order to contribute to health and safety in the workplace, UNI Europa has published a "Shield against Covid" 45, a set of guidelines for unions to use their bargaining power and improve health and safety in the workplace during the Covid-19 pandemic and beyond.
-Recommendations include infectious disease protocol as well as recognizing Covid19 as an occupational disease.
-During the RETAIN project, some service providers have reported various good practices such as providing counselling and psychological aid as the job is physically and emotionally demanding and has a major impact on the mental health of carers 46.
-Such initiatives need to be expanded in the future to include a comprehensive set of policies for health and safety in the workplace.
+In order to contribute to health and safety in the workplace, which includes recommendations on infectious disease protocols, ensuring personal protective equipment, securing additional staffing levels, and recognizing Covid19 as an occupational disease.
+During the RETAIN project, some service providers reported various good practices such as providing counselling and psychological aid as the job became even physically and emotionally demanding due to Covid19 and has a major impact on the mental health of carers45.